SoftwareHeritage/swh-docs/docs/infrastructure.rst

 :orphan:

-This page was moved to: :ref:`swh-sysadm:keycloak`.
+This page was moved to: :ref:`swh-sysadm:infrastructure`.